manasthakur/dotvim/README.md

 Go to `.vim` and run `git submodule add <plugin-url> pack/myplugins/start/plugin-name`.

-If a plugin needs to be installed just for testing, it can be installed inside `pack/myplugins/opt/` and loaded using `:packadd plugin-name`.
+A plugin can be loaded on-demand by installing it into `pack/myplugins/opt/`, and using `:packadd plugin-name` when it is needed.

 ### Removing a plugin